 The kids did pretty good eating kid-friendly Thai food for dinner, but we often found ourselves concerned that the kids hadn’t eaten enough.
 We would try to find kid-friendly meals to make sure they went to bed with full tummies.

 To guarantee ourselves well-fed kids, we ordered pizza for them way more often than we typically would.
-Pizza Hut is literally everywhere in Thailand and it’s easy to order pizza online.
+Pizza Hut is literally everywhere in Thailand and it’s easy to order pizza online through the Grab app (similar to Uber Eats).
 Order lots as leftover pizza makes a good kids lunch the next day.

 As for what to order for dinner at a Thai restaurant for kids, we had the most success with omelets.
 Believe it or not, omelets are a very popular Thai food and are found on almost every menu in Thailand.
-They are not spicy and are served in large portions, making it a filling, nutritious dinner.
+They are not spicy and are served in large portions, making it a filling, nutritious dinner for a picky eater.
+Omelet’s may well be the best Thai food for picky eaters.

 Our home-cooking prior to the trip paid dividends as they ate cashew chicken several times.
 Cashew chicken is probably the most kid-friendly Thai food you can find.
 It’s not spicy and kids love the cashews.
 Lastly, we’d always give them some shrimp from whatever we ordered, like Pad Thai or curries.